chrisabos/Rat17F_Machine/README.md

 	JUMP	{IL} Unconditionally jump to {IL}
 	LABEL	Empty Instruction; Provides the instruction location to jump to

-Rat17F was developed by Prof. James Choi of California State University, Fullerton.
+Rat17F was developed by Song-James Choi, Ph.D. of California State University, Fullerton.
 All this program does is executes his hypothetical language.